 Upon determination that the application is completed, staff will add, via handwriting or stamp, the date and time the application was received, followed by the initials of the person accepting the application.
 The applicant will be added to the waiting list(s), if applicable.
-All applications will be kept at the property or its file storage locations.
+All applications will be kept at the corporate office or its file storage locations.

-If the application received is not fully complete (including any required attachments) and/or is not signed and dated by all household members age 18 years or older, the application will be returned to the household and the household will not be added to the waiting list.
+If the application received is not fully complete (including any required attachments) and/or is not signed and dated by all adult household members, the application will be returned to the household and the household will not be added to the waiting list.